FAQ

 What's this OTSOT thing about?

 OTSOT stands for 'on that side of things', a verbal tic often used by a car electrician of Jonny's acquaintance which has somehow wormed its way into the Smith and Sniff lexicon and refuses to leave.
 See also, 'and all that', a phrase used endlessly by a VW enthusiast that Jonny used to deal with.
+SSG is short for 'sweet, sweet guy', a way of describing anyone they like which they might have picked up from Quentin Willson.
+And Cheersmatethanksmatebye comes for the farewell issued by a man in the local chip shop when Jonny was growing up.

 Okay, so why the obsession with the band Marillion?